jmew/selenium-bootcamp/README.md

 Create a page object

 #####Description:
 Selenium code looks very messy.
 Also if the developers change the source code, it could break many of your tests.
+Page objects are a good tool to use to organize your code and make it more adaptable to changes.

+The concept behind Page Objects is to make each page an object.
+Such object will have methods that will do something on that page.
+For example, in a Sign In Page Object, it would have methods do to things on the page such as entering your user name, and entering your password.
+Then whenever you need to do something on the Sign In Page in your test, you could just call SignInPage.enterUsername("BillyBob").
+This is much cleaner and more readable, and if the source code ever changes, you can easilly change the enterUsername method to fix all the instances of it.